rockettheme/docs/Docs/wordpress/themes/metropolis/demo_footer.md

 * Leaving everything else at its default setting, select **Save**.

 ### Text
 The second Text widget in the section is made a lot like the others.
-There is no title.
 You'll need to enter the following in the main text field.

 ~~~
 <ul class="rt-demo-footer-menu">